elvyna/hotel-booking-cancellation/README.md

 In this project, we aim to 1) identify variables that are associated with cancelled hotel booking, and 2) build a model that can classify whether a booking is likely to be cancelled.

+## Repository Structure

+**bdas** directory stores the data mining steps conducted using Big Data Analytics Software stack, where we use PySpark library in Python.
+**osas** directory stores the data mining steps conducted using Open-Source Analytics Software stack.
+Here, we use Python-based libraries to complete the end-to-end process.

 ## References

 Antonio, N., De Almeida, A., & Nunes, L. (2019).
 Hotel booking demand datasets.
 Data in Brief, 22, 41-49. https://doi.org/10.1016/j.dib.2018.11.126